-The implementation of electronic cost invoice workflow in WEBCON BPS for Microsoft SharePoint enables companies to reduce costs, improve control of expenses and improve performance.
+The implementation of electronic cost invoice workflow in WEBCON BPS (for Microsoft Office 365, SharePoint & Azure) enables companies to reduce costs, improve control of expenses and improve performance.

 A properly implemented document management system enables correct registration and processing of all types of purchase invoices, including cost and material ones, as well as introducing suitable value and quantity adjustments.

 Invoice approval workflow

 The most common pattern of an electronic cost invoice workflow in WEBCON BPS consists of the following stages:

 - registration and scanning of an incoming cost invoice,